firmai/ImputeGAP/docs/generation/source/tutorials.rst

 Imputation
 ----------

 In this section, we will illustrate how to impute the contaminated time series.
-Our library implements five families of imputation algorithms: Statistical, Machine Learning, Matrix Completion, Deep Learning, and Pattern Search.
+Our library implements six families of imputation algorithms: Statistical, Machine Learning, Matrix Completion, Deep Learning, Pattern Search, and Large Language Models.
 The list of algorithms is described `here <algorithms.html>`_.